jbinto/jbinto.ca-ansible-playbook/README.md

 * Add the IP address of your new droplet to `hosts-production` or `hosts-staging`.
 You can find it at: https://cloud.digitalocean.com/droplets

+### Preparing .env (dotenv) from examples for each site

+An example `site-bikeways.env.yml` file is provided in `examples/`.
+All environment-specific configuration for the application is stored here, including but not limited to secrets.

+Change it as necessary, and copy to `host_vars/{{HOST}}/site-bikeways.env.yml` before attempting to run the `build-server` playbook.

+The wildcard `*.env.yml` file itself is under gitignore, as these files could contain sensitive credentials and API keys.

 ### Building (or upgrading) server on DigitalOcean

 ```